ErickOlivo/cs106l-assignments/assign2/README.md

 > ### `short_answer.txt`
 >
 > **Q2:** Note that we are saving pointers to names in the queue, not names themselves.
 Why might this be desired in this problem?
 What happens if the original set where the names are stored goes out of scope and the pointers are referenced?

+If we store full std::string objects in the std::queue, each name would be copied into the queue, leading to unnecessary duplication.

 ## 🚀 Submission Instructions